Clifmak/Clifmak.github.io/_posts/2018-02-04-gooddesignexample.md

 ![imgonline-com-ua-twotoone-hSPzyz85KfxvSt4v.jpg]({{site.baseurl}}/img/imgonline-com-ua-twotoone-hSPzyz85KfxvSt4v.jpg)

 The simplicity of the design highlights its functionality and usability.
 The device is minimal, efficient and sufficient.
+It is 'neutrally good'.